 In the Loose Cannon DVD special features, Good ol’ JR recalls a time Brian told him he had to speak with him somewhere private:

 "Who knew what Brian’s issue was… He said, ‘I gotta talk to you privately.,’ So we go to the shower area, and [Pillman] says, ‘Okay, are you ready?’
 I said, ‘Yea, what is it?
 What’s the problem?’
 ‘I gotta show you something.’
 So, he swings the door to the commode stall open, and in that commode was the longest uninterrupted piece of human waste known to man.
 If it wasn’t 18 inches long, I’m not wearing a black hat.
-He has gone to the bathroom and taken meticulous effort to have a bowel movement uninterrupted because he knew something special was happening.
+He has gone to the bathroom and made meticulous effort to have a bowel movement uninterrupted because he knew something special was happening.
 He got one of the referees and one of the ring crew guys to stand guard at the stall, most of the afternoon, so that when the guys would come in, he could go get them, and bring them to show them his masterpiece."

 Watch: Jim Ross shares the story of Brian Pillman’s magnificent poop:

 It was around this time when Brian first met WWF Chairman Vince McMahon.
-There was a NAPTE conference in Las Vegas, in which representatives from both WCW and WWF attend along with many people from the television industry.
+There was a NAPTE conference in Las Vegas, in which representatives from both WCW and WWF attend, along with many people from the television industry.
 Brian broke in by borrowing Dave Meltzer’s press pass and went straight to McMahon and Jim Ross to cause a scene.

 Austin recalls, "Brian was a super-smart guy.
 He was at a NATPE convention one night, that one day, whatever it was in Las Vegas [Nevada].
 He goes up and starts taking pictures with Vince and taking pictures of Vince, and right before he leaves, he’s making this big, loud production about it, totally just crashes the party.
 And he goes to shake Jim Ross’s hand, and he gets in his ear, and he goes, "It’s a work."
 So he goes out, and Jim relays the message to Vince because Vince doesn’t know what’s going on.
 And Jim says to Vince, "You’ve been worked."
 And that’s what got in Vince’s mind what kind of guy this was.
-What he was doing was creating this ‘Loose Cannon’ character and just going further and further out there.
+He was creating this ‘Loose Cannon’ character and just going further and further out there.
 And then, doing the bookerman thing, he was taking on Kevin Sullivan at that one pay-per-view event, and he was basically able to extricate himself from his WCW contract."

 It appears every wrestler from this era has a story about how crazy Pillman was, yet it’s only a few who mention his intelligence and knowledge when it came to the business.
-Steve Austin often recalls how, when driving together from town to town, Brian would often be sat in the back reading vocabulary books or wrestling history books in order to gain more knowledge and better his promos and in-ring work.
+Steve Austin often recalls how, when driving together from town to town, Brian would often be sat in the back reading vocabulary books or wrestling history books to gain more knowledge and better his promos and in-ring work.
 He was well known for calling other wrestlers in the middle of the night to ask them about choices they made in the ring or studying tapes of Terry Funk or Bruiser Brody and even serial killers in order to get the maniacal cadence and delivery on point in his interviews.

 Jim Ross recalls, "He became so learned beyond his years.
 He would observe this information like a sponge.
 Brian became a wrestling historian."